 Senia (For New American Fusion)

 Senia was easily one of the most closely watched restaurants in Honolulu when it opened in 2017.
-At the time, national news outlets and food magazines feverishly covered the grand opening of this New American/Hawaiian fusion hot spot, and their enthusiasm hasn’t abated since.
+At the time, national news outlets and food magazines feverishly covered the grand opening of this New American/Hawaiian fusion hot spot.
+And their enthusiasm hasn’t abated since.

 Senia is a collaboration between British Chef Anthony Rush and local chef Chris Kajioka, who are both veterans of Thomas Keller’s Per Se in New York City (one of the finest restaurants in the world).

 Senia’s excellent rotating menu dazzles with seasonal treats like Kusshi Oysters and Maui Venison Tartare.
 Their unique handling of local delicacies– seasoning with finesse, elevating when necessary– has earned Senia a consistent moniker as one of the best restaurants on O’ahu.
+(And Mimi Mendoza, a notable Filipino chef on the island, currently helms the dessert menu and makes the most dazzling, beautiful treats.)

 We also like that Senia offers both ala carte-style snacks and family-style dishes.
 They’re also a great lunch spot because you don’t need a reservation to enjoy their prix fixe menu.
 However, reservations are required if you’re interested in experiencing the Tasting Menu at the Chef’s Counter, which I definitely recommend for a special occasion.